accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 )
 ```

 Setup parameters of regularization.
-For instance, the probability of dropout can be set as follows.
+For instance, constraining (or scale down) weight vectors and the probability of dropout(Srivastava, N., Hinton, G., et al., 2014, Zaremba, W., et al., 2014) can be set as follows.

 ```python
 # Regularization for weights matrix